 The Society for Advancing Business Editing and Writing (SABEW) has been promoting ethics and excellence in business journalism for more than 50 years.
 Being a member, whether as an individual or as an institution, you are establishing more credibility.
 By joining or renewing, you will be a part of a highly respected and nationally recognized organization that stands for ethics, quality, integrity, diversity, accuracy and the highest standards.

 You are eligible for membership if a significant part of your occupation involves writing, reporting, editing or overseeing business, financial or economic news for newspapers, magazines, newsletters, journals, books, press or syndicated services, radio or television, online publications, or other media approved by the SABEW Board of Governors.

 You also can qualify if you're a business journalism teacher, student or a business media subject at a recognized college, university or other organization approved by the board.

-Questions about new memberships or renewals may be directed to Tess McLaughlin, membership coordinator, at 602-496-7862, or tmclaughlin at sabew dot org.
+Questions about new memberships or renewals may be directed to Tess McLaughlin, Membership and Awards Manager, at 602-496-7862, or tmclaughlin at sabew dot org.